spatialos/database-sync-worker/README.md

 We have plans to mitigate this by adding the concept of "version" which will reject requests that don't match the expected version of the item.

-## Leverage [System Entities] for player identity

-There is an `associate_path_with_client` command, used to tie client workers to specific paths.
-The need for this should be removed when we leverage the features of SpatialOS [System Entities].

 ## Auto-mapping `DatabaseSyncItems` to and from SpatialOS components

 Sometimes, it may be more natural to interact with data in the database in terms of components that are automatically replicated to the database.